-0.4 C

 While computational thinking empowers us to solve complex problems, it also presents challenges and ethical considerations that cannot be ignored.
 Ensuring privacy, addressing biases in algorithms, and increasing accessibility are among the key concerns.
 Computational thinkers must navigate these challenges ethically, prioritizing transparency, inclusivity, and social impact.

-See also How Computational Linguistics is Shaping the Future of Artificial Intelligence
+See also From Concept to Reality: How AI is Shaping the Future of the Auto Industry

 Conclusion: